 The Russian medicine is in need of thrombolytic therapy development not only in myocardial infarction but also in ischemic stroke, which is also caused by an artery occlusion, but a cerebral artery, not cardiac as in the former case.
 In 2015, 8,280 stroke patients received thrombolytic therapy, with approx. 21 thousand patients a year requiring this treatment.

-In 2016, Boehringer Ingelheim (Germany), the world’s leading thrombolytic manufacturer, announced the start of a thrombolytic localization project on the NPO Petrovax Pharm site in Moscow region.
-By 2019, a full-cycle manufacture will be in place for Actilyse® and Metalyse®, innovative thrombolytic agents that will become readily available for Russian patients due to being manufactured locally, which means that physicians will be able to inject them in the first hours of the symptom onset in a patient.
+In 2016, Boehringer Ingelheim, the world’s leading thrombolytic manufacturer, announced the start of a thrombolytic localization project at Petrovax Pharm's site in Moscow region.
+In August 2017, first commercial Metalyse batches were launched to the market.
+By 2019, a full-cycle manufacturing process will be in place for Actilyse, the company’s second innovative thrombolytic agent.
+Due to being manufactured locally, socially important pharmaceuticals will become readily available for Russian patients, which means that physicians will be able to inject them in the first hours of the symptom onset in a patient.

 Not by coincidence, Boehringer Ingelheim chose its Russian partner.
 It is NPO Petrovax Pharm that